SegmentationViolator/backlight-popup/README.md

 Windows has a popup which is shown when backlight brightness level is changed.
 I wanted to have this on Linux with [LeftWM](https://leftwm.org), so I decided to create this project.

+> NOTE: This should work with any window manager or desktop environment that has GTK3 installed

 ## State

 This project doesn't work like the Windows popup out-of-the-box yet.